-Towards the end of the school last year I posted on Twitter asking for any requests about good summer reads with a particular focus on project design, inquiry, or student agency.
-One suggestion in particular stood out to me, a book titled Dive Into Inquiry by Trevor McKenzie.
-I asked a colleague friend of mine who I often discuss new ideas with about the book and he said he hadn’t read it but he’s heard good things.
+Towards the end of the school year in June, I posted on Twitter asking for suggestions on a good summer read with a particular focus on project design, inquiry, or student agency.
+One suggestion that stood out to me in particular was a book titled Dive Into Inquiry by Trevor McKenzie.
+I asked a colleague I trusted about the book and he said he hadn’t read it but he’s heard good things.
 He also suggested I follow Trevor on Twitter as he is a good follow and posts a lot of interesting things about education, inquiry, and teaching in general.
 So I asked my principle for the $20 for the book, got approved, and put in my order.

 In the meantime I came across this graphic on Trevor’s twitter about inquiry:

-I engaged with some different educators in a few conversations on Twitter about the different levels of inquiry, when they are best used, and the scaffolding that goes between the different levels.
-So with some early insights into the concepts I eagerly awaited my new book.
+I also engaged with various educators on Twitter about the different levels of inquiry, when they are best used, and the scaffolding that goes between the different levels.
+With these early insights into inquiry, I eagerly awaited my new book.

-So with all that said, before I had even gotten the book, I had already begun to engage with the topic, build my network, and start the process of creating new ideas and relationships that I can use to leverage my capacity as an educator and support student learning.
+So before I had even gotten the book, I had already begun to engage with the topic, build my network, and start the process of creating new ideas and relationships that I can use to leverage my capacity as an educator and support student learning.

-I look forward to sharing more in this multi part blog series on my journey with Dive Into Inquiry.
-I will cover the ideas and concepts in the book, how I prototyped using inquiry via my music technology class, some ideas about how I am looking to use inquiry in my math classroom, as well as how inquiry fits into some broader institutional initiates at my school.
+The rest of this multi-part blog series will cover my journey on Dive Into Inquiry.
+I will discuss the ideas and concepts in the book, how I prototyped using inquiry via my music technology class, some ideas about how I am looking to use inquiry in my math classroom, as well as how inquiry fits into some broader institutional initiatives at my school.